The Bankrate promise

 What causes face value to change?

-Generally, your policy’s face amount doesn’t change.
-You pick that number when you buy your policy and it stays at that level until you pass away, at which point your beneficiaries get that amount of money.
-In fact, that’s one of the key differentiators between life insurance face value vs. cash value.
+Generally, a policy’s face value won’t change.
+You’ll choose the face amount that’s appropriate for you when buying your policy, and it’ll stay at that level until you pass away, at which point your beneficiaries receive that amount of money.

 Using a rider

-A rider (also called an endorsement) is additional coverage you add to your life insurance policy.
-And some riders allow you to tap into your face value while you’re living.
+A rider (also called an endorsement) is additional coverage that can be added to a life insurance policy.
+Some riders allow policyholders to tap into the policy’s face value while they’re living.

 Cash value growth